myusufkocyigit/kocyigit-netlify/content/home/experience.md

     date_start: '2018-06-06'
     date_end: '2020-06-06'
     description: |2-
-        * Founded company, led business development, closed contracts worth ~$100K, and managed client relations.
+        * Founded company, led business development and managed client relations.
 Worked with the C‐Suite of LC Waikiki, multi‐billion retailer present in 40 countries, to guide their AI strategy to increase online sales.
         * Deployed an ML model for LCWaikiki for behavioral customer segmentation, customer life time value prediction and churn analysis that achieved +100% increase in conversion rates for targeted ads.
-        * Worked with DEDAS, one of Turkey’s biggest electricity distributors,to detect illegal uses of electricity and increased the detection rate by +150% with estimated business impact of $500K.
+        * Worked with DEDAS, one of Turkey’s biggest electricity distributors,to detect illegal uses of electricity and increased the detection rate by +150%.

   - title: Technical Project Lead, ML Engineer
     company: Turkcell Global Information